Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Experiments

-\myparagraph{Generalization to New Tasks.} A key advantage of ICL over supervised methods is the ability to generalize to novel tasks without retraining, as providing a few demonstrations at test time is sufficient.
-To evaluate this, we design two new bimanual tasks (\cref{fig:our_tasks}) that are \emph{not part of the original TWIN benchmark}: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Close Jar}: One arm hands over the lid and then holds a jar in place, while the other picks up the lid and places it on top of the target jar. \item \textbf{Take Item Out of Box}: One arm lifts the box lid open while the other grasps the item inside and places it on the table. \end{itemize}

-We compare \ours{} against 3DFA, fine-tuned on only $N=10$ demonstrations per task for 80,000 steps. \ours{} uses the same demonstrations as in-context examples, requiring no training.
-Both methods are evaluated on 100 episodes per task.

-\Cref{tab:generalization} reveals a striking gap: \ours{} achieves $54.5$\% average success compared to only $10.0$\% for fine-tuned 3DFA.
-Despite being the state of the art on the TWIN benchmark, 3DFA struggles dramatically when confronted with out-of-distribution tasks in the low-data regime, confirming that its strong in-distribution performance does not transfer to novel scenarios without sufficient training data.
-In contrast, \ours{} requires no gradient updates and generalizes to entirely new tasks simply by receiving new demonstrations in the prompt, highlighting a fundamental advantage of our approach.
+\myparagraph{Generalization to New Tasks.} A key advantage of ICL is generalizing to novel tasks without retraining, since a few test-time demonstrations suffice.
+We design two bimanual tasks (\cref{fig:our_tasks}) outside the original TWIN benchmark: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Close Jar}: One arm hands over the lid and then holds a jar in place, while the other picks up the lid and places it on top of the target jar. \item \textbf{Take Item Out of Box}: One arm lifts the box lid open while the other grasps the item inside and places it on the table. \end{itemize} We compare \ours{} against 3DFA fine-tuned on $N=10$ demonstrations per task for 80,000 steps, using full fine-tuning (3DFA-fft) and LoRA~\cite{hu2022lora} (3DFA-LoRA), with all methods evaluated on 100 episodes per task. \Cref{tab:generalization} reveals a large gap: \ours{} reaches $54.5$\% average success, versus $10.0$\% for 3DFA-fft and $15.0$\% for 3DFA-LoRA.
+LoRA helps in this low-data setting but stays far below the training-free result.
+Despite being the TWIN state of the art, 3DFA does not transfer to out-of-distribution tasks without sufficient task-specific data, whereas \ours{} adapts to entirely new tasks through prompt demonstrations alone.